Frequently Asked Questions

 Will you notify me when it is time to renew my permit?

 No. We do not notify you of impending expiration.
 Like your driver's license, it's your responsibility to maintain your permit.
-You may renew your permit up to 120 days before it expires and up to 6 months after it expires.
+You may renew your permit within 120 days before it expires and up to 6 months after it expires.
 No permit shall be renewed six months or more after its expiration date.

 My permit was lost/stolen.
 What do I do?